rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 Facebook open-sourced the GraphQL specification and its reference implementation in JavaScript, and multiple major programming languages implemented the specification have followed since then.
 The ecosystem around GraphQL is growing horizontally by offering multiple programming languages, but also vertically, with libraries on top of GraphQL like Apollo and Relay.

 A GraphQL operation is either a query (read), mutation (write), or subscription (continuous read).
 Each of those operations is only a string that needs to be constructed according to the GraphQL query language specification.
+Fortunately, GraphQL is evolving all the time, so there may be other operations in the future.

 Once this GraphQL operation reaches the backend application, it can be interpreted against the entire GraphQL schema there, and resolved with data for the frontend application.
 GraphQL is not opinionated about the network layer, which is often HTTP, nor about the payload format, which is usually  JSON.
 It isn't opinionated about the application architecture at all.
 It is only a query language.

 {{< highlight javascript >}}
 // a GraphQL query